FlagOpen/FlagScale/README.md

   * `DATA_PATH`: the path of the training datasets following the [Megatron-LM format](./README_original.md#data-preprocessing)
   * `HOSTFILE`: the hostfile of the nodes for the current training

-3. Stop a distributed training
+3. Stop a distributed training job

 ```
 bash dist_stop.sh
 ```
-Before running `examples/aquila/dist_start.sh`, you should provide the required information:
+Before running `dist_stop.sh`, you should provide the required information:
   * `HOSTFILE`: the hostfile of the nodes for the current training